 Increase your chances of finding these armour items by dropping into Military zones on both Erangel and Miramar.
 Just be careful as you loot, because you certainly won't be alone.

 - Backpack (Level 3): + 270 Capacity.

 Having a top-tier backpack means you'll be able to carry a significant amount of items!

 More PUBG guides

-- 2. Best Gear - PUBG: Best gear - Armour, equipment and items
+- Best Gear - Our guide to the best armour, equipment and items in PUBG - PUBG: Best Gear - Armour, equipment and items

-- 3. Equip Attachments - PUBG: How to equip guns, attachments and grenades
+- Equipping Guide - How to actually equip all the items you've scavenged - PUBG: How to equip guns, attachments and grenades

 - Adrenaline Syringe: + 100 Boost.